raspberrypilearning/blockscad-coder-keyring/en/step_1.md

 ---
 ### Hardware

-+ A 3D printer and filament, solid colours work best.
++ A 3D printer and filament.
+Solid colours work best.
-+ A split ring for making a keyring.
++ A split ring for making the key ring.
 A 19mm diameter split ring works well.

 ### Software

-+ This project can be completed in a web browser using using BlocksCAD [blockscad3d.com/editor/](https://www.blockscad3d.com/editor){:target="_blank"}
++ This project can be completed in a web browser using BlocksCAD [blockscad3d.com/editor/](https://www.blockscad3d.com/editor){:target="_blank"}

 --- /collapse ---